-The Arctic Fox has several adaptations that enable it to live in the Arctic environment.
-The most obvious of these is its fur, which changes color from brown in the summer to white during the winter.
-This thick coat provides both camouflage and insulation.
+The Arctic Fox has several adaptations for living in the Arctic environment.
+The most obvious of these is its thick fur, which changes color from brown in the summer to white in the winter.
+The fox's coat provides both insulation and camouflage.

-The Arctic Tern is one of nature’s true explorers.
+The Arctic Tern is one of nature’s true voyagers.
 Flying over 19,000 km in a year, these incredible birds see more daylight hours than any other creature, and experience two summers every year.

 Believe it or not, the Arctic wolf is the same species as your pet dog!
 Domestic dogs and Arctic wolves are both subspecies of Grey wolf, Canis lupus.